Barbara Ambroz – Dancing Happens Here and Now | The Teacher’s Corner

 I am lucky to have great friends and colleagues like Prof. Dr. Ruud Vermeij or Peter Townsend with whom I share my thoughts regularly.
 Honest criticism is a two way street.
-We attend each other’s lectures, we discuss new literature and we give each other feedback.
+For this reason, we attend each other’s lectures.
+We discuss new literature and we give each other feedback.

 Cuban Experience and Back to the Roots

 The Cuban Experience project started in 2014, in Havana.
-We have already filmed a documentary based on it, in which we focused on the implementation of the Cuban authentic values into the international competitive style of dancing.
+We have already filmed a documentary based on it.
+We focused on the implementation of the Cuban authentic values into the international competitive style of dancing.
 Click here if you want to watch it.